xiatechs/markdown-to-confluence/README.md

 1) There must be at least one markdown file in the root repository i.e README.md
 2) All markdown must have a unique title.
 If two markdown have same the title - one will be ignored.
 3) Markdown title is parsed by the first # header, or if that doesn't exist, the first ## or ### header.
+4) Alternatively, title can be grabbed via TOML frontmatter.

 ## This action uses the [Confluence REST API](https://developer.atlassian.com/cloud/confluence/rest/intro/)